dferber90/rollup-plugin-postcss-treeshakeable/README.md

 styleInject(css);
 ```

-When you now bundle everything up with rollup, you end up with the following in your generated bundle:
+When you bundle this with with rollup, you end up with the following in your generated bundle:

 ```js
 function styleInject(css, ref) {